ivoa/lyonetia/src/docker/bnfparser/README.md

 The following command will run the parser, using semicolon `;` (character 59) as the input delimiter:

     bnfcheck '<query>' --delimiter=59 adql.ebnf

+You can now test multi-line queries, terminating each query with a semicolon.

+    SELECT
+        value
+        ;

+    SELECT
+        value,
+        value
+        ;

+    SELECT
+        value AS alias
+        ;

+    SELECT
+        value AS alias,
+        value AS alias
+        ;

 ## Working on the BNF
 The commands given above will run the using a **copy** of the `adql.ebnf` grammar packaged in the container image.